Join us for an embodied book club

-what is embodied book club?
+what is an embodied book club?

 A few months ago in LORE, I started leading embodied book club sessions each month where we explore what the words feel like in our bodies and I wanted to open that up to the greater Qoya community.
 An embodied book club combines the rich discussion we love from traditional book clubs with intentional movement and somatic practices that help us integrate the material more deeply.
 While we'll engage in meaningful conversations about the book's themes and insights, we'll also explore how these concepts feel and function in our actual bodies and lives.
 This might look like gentle movement exercises that help us embody a concept we're discussing, breathing practices that support emotional themes from the reading, or simple somatic awareness techniques that ground abstract ideas into lived experience.
 This approach recognizes that we learn and retain information more effectively when we engage multiple learning styles—not just intellectual processing, but also kinesthetic and experiential understanding.
 By incorporating our bodies into the learning process, we create stronger neural pathways for the material, making it more likely that insights will translate into lasting change in our daily lives.
 The result is a book club experience that honors both our love of ideas and our need for practical integration, offering a comprehensive approach to personal growth that extends far beyond our reading time together.